HydroProtocol/ethereum-jsonrpc-gateway/README.md

 ## Proxy Strategy

-Depending on the level of complexity needed, there are three proxy strategies for eth-jsonrpc-gateway: Naive, Race and Fallback.
+Depending on the level of complexity needed, there are three proxy strategies for eth-jsonrpc-gateway: `Naive`, `Race` and `Fallback`.
 The pictures below display how these different proxy methods work.

 ### Naive